RM1213-ARM/LAB-1---Setting-up-a-network-on-VMware-/docs/verification.md

 # Project Verification & Testing Log

 ## Overview
 The following tests were conducted to verify the integrity of the inter-subnet routing and the enforcement of the stateful firewall policy.
-Testing was performed between the Client VM (192.168.10.10) and the Web Server VM (192.168.20.10) via the Linux Router.
+Testing was performed between the Management VM (192.168.10.10) and the Web Server VM (192.168.20.10) via the Linux Router.

 ## 1. Connectivity & Routing (ICMP)

-* Test: Send 4 ICMP echo requests (Ping) from Client to Server.
+* Test: Send 4 ICMP echo requests (Ping) from Management to Server.

 * Command: ping -c 4 192.168.20.10